Climate ExplorerHelp

 Latitude/Longitude: It is recommended to use a region which is chosen based on the analogue field (SLP/Z500) of the event day (not a region based on the event impacts such as rainfall), ensuring the analogues are attempting to capture the key dynamical features of the event.

-Choose Field (MSL/Z500): For slow-moving, persistent, weather systems (such as cut-off low pressure systems over Europe) it is recommended that Z500 be used.
+Choose Field (MSL/Z500): For extratropical heatwaves Z500 is recommended.
+For slow-moving, persistent, weather systems (such as cut-off low pressure systems over Europe) it is recommended that Z500 be used.
 For faster moving systems (such as extratropical cyclones) SLP is more appropriate.

 Thompson, V., Coumou, D., Galfi, V.M., Happé, T., Kew, S., Pinto, I., Philip, S., de Vries, H. and van der Wiel, K., 2024.
 Changing dynamics of Western European summertime cut-off lows: A case study of the July 2021 flood event.
 Atmospheric Science Letters, 25(10), p.e1260.